By Tonya Mantooth, CEO & Artistic Director

 San Diego International Film Festival

-Question: Have you ever travelled to another film festival like Sundance or Telluride or Toronto?
-Or … have you ever thought about planning your vacation around a film festival experience?
+Have you ever taken an inspiring trip to a film festival like Sundance or Telluride or Toronto?
+Or, are you thinking of planning an unforgettable getaway around a film festival experience?

 The drivers behind this growth in Film Festival Tourism include: